equinor/TimeSeriesAnalysis/articles/index.md

 > to describe the dynamics of typical industrial plants.
 The methods themselves are
 > general and it is feasible to apply these methods to other types of datasets.

-## Motivation - "no black boxes"

-To support
-a. development of data-driven dynamic *digital twins* and
-b. "mining" of industrial time-series data for *advanced analytics*.

-Specifically, the intention is to be able to easily code **"plant simulators"** by connecting
+The intention is to be able to easily code **"plant simulators"** by connecting
 **"grey box"** unit models.
 The intention is to make the process of identifying unit models, connecting models and simulating as easy as possible, and to automate wherever possible.

+Because the code is written as a .NET Standard class library, it is equally possible to run the library in the cloud on a Linux instance, to call the library for development on your desktop through Python or Matlab, or to integrate the library into "edge" computing in industrial control.

+## Motivation - "grey-box" rather than "black box"

+> [!Note]
+> **A grey-box model** is built to have parameters fitted
+> to time-series data (like black-box models), but at the same time each parameter has an
+> intuitive phyiscal interpretation (like a white-box model).

+Grey-box models are a "best of both worlds" compromise between "white box" models (where paramters are set using prior knowlege) and "black-box" models (where parameters are determiend by fitting and have no direct physical interpretation.)

 The aim is to make models that can represent large and complex plants, yet where the meaning of each parameter in each unit models is still intuitive,